Alpha-VLLM/Lumina-mGPT/README.md

 ```

 ### Local Gradio Demos
-We have prepared three different Gradio demos with different functionalities to make you quickly
-familiar the ability of Lumina-mGPT models.
+We have prepared three different Gradio demos, each showcasing unique functionalities, to help you quickly become familiar with the capabilities of the Lumina-mGPT models.

 #### 1. [demos/demo_image_generation.py](./Lumina-mGPT/demos/demo_image_generation.py)
 This demo is customized for Image Generation tasks, where you can input a text description and generate a corresponding image.